postmanlabs/labs-docs/_posts/01_postman/03_collections/2017-05-04-creating_collections.md

 1. Open Postman.
 2. In the **Create New** tab, click "Collection".
-3. In the **CREATE A NEW COLLECTION** modal, enter a name and optional description, select an authorization type, enter a pre-request script to execute before the collection runs, add a test to execute after the collection runs, and add variables to the collection and its requests.
+3. In the **CREATE A NEW COLLECTION** modal:
+* Enter a name and optional description.
+* Select an authorization type.
+* Enter a pre-request script to execute before the collection runs.
+* Add a test to execute after the collection runs.
+* Add variables to the collection and its requests.
 4. Click the **Create** button.

 After you save the request, you can add the URL, method, headers, and body to the request in the builder.